New Litter Is Now Available! Reserve Your Puppy Now!

 Holiday Stress and Dogs: How to Help Them Cope

 The holidays can be an incredibly stressful time of year.
 There are presents to buy, parties and events to attend, and so much hustle and bustle it can overwhelm.
-Holiday stress impacts your dog too, especially with how our pets can mirror our own anxieties.
-Chances are, if you’re stressed, your dog will pick up on that and think they need to be stressed too.
-Plus, the change in routine and business of the season is quite different from the life your dog is used to, which is a leading factor in holiday stress for your dog.
+Holiday stress affects you and your dog, given their ability to reflect our anxieties.
+If you feel stressed, your dog senses it and feels that they should also feel the stress.
+Besides, the change in routine and increased holiday activities differ significantly from your dog's usual lifestyle, contributing considerably to their holiday stress.
+With the holiday stress coming, it's only right for you to learn how to help your dogs cope.

-Luckily, there are a number of ways in which you can help your furbaby cope with the holiday stress.
-A happy dog means a happy home.
-Looking for how to help your dog this holiday season?
+Luckily, there are several ways in which you can help your furbaby cope with the holiday stress.
+A happy dog means a comfortable home.
+Are you looking for how to help your dog this holiday season?
 Read on!

 How Do Dogs Show Stress?

-One of the most important things to be aware of when it comes to helping your dog cope with holiday stress is to well and truly know your dog.
-You want to know all the things that they like and the things that put them on edge, so that you can be better prepared to help them out.
-Generally, you can tell if your little furbaby is getting stressed out if they start pacing, if they get stiff, if they can’t control their whining or barking or if they start growling, and if they tuck their ears or tail, show the whites of their eyes, lick their lips, pant, yawn, and raising their hackles.
+One of the most important things to be aware of when it comes to helping your dog cope with holiday stress is knowing your dog well.
+You want to know everything they like and the things that put them on edge so that you can be better prepared to help them out.
+Generally, you can tell if your little furbaby is getting stressed out if they start pacing, if they get stiff if they can’t control their whining or barking, or if they start growling, and if they tuck their ears or tail, show the whites of their eyes, lick their lips, pant, yawn, and raising their hackles.

 holiday stress and dogs